12 Hours In Hiroshima

 The pretty park’s main facility is the Peace Memorial Museum.
 Consisting of two buildings, the museum charts the history of Hiroshima and the advent of the nuclear bomb.
 Its main focus though is on the events of 6th August, the dropping of the bomb and the subsequent human suffering.

 The personal details displayed are quite distressing and serve to remind us all that we should not take peace for granted.

 Just outside the museum, I enjoyed seeing the many groups of Japanese school children all immaculately turned out and well behaved learning of the story behind these tragic events.
 You cannot rewrite history – or delete it despite what many are trying to do in today’s world.
 It’s so important these kids and all of us all learn both these lessons and learn from the mistakes of the past.

 The Atomic Bomb Dome is known as the Hiroshima Peace Memorial and is what remains of the former Prefectural Industrial Promotion Hall.

 The building served as a location to promote Hiroshima’s industries.
-When the bomb exploded, it was one of the few buildings to remain standing, and remains so today.
+When the bomb exploded, it was one of the few buildings to remain standing and remains so today.

 A Unesco World Heritage site the A-Bomb Dome is a tangible link to Hiroshima’s unique past.

 As I wandered around and stood and looked at the building it was hard to believe what actually happened here.
-Nearby older ladies and gentleman sat quietly with their thoughts to themselves or reading the daily news.
+Nearby older ladies and gentlemen sat quietly with their thoughts to themselves or reading the daily news.
 Elsewhere tourists snapped away and took selfies.